b-lukaszuk/haskell_luzne_zadanka/book1/ch13/README.md

 [Go to: Table of contents](#table-of-contents)

-The solutions are in the `Palindrome.hs` file
+The solutions are in the `palindrome/Main.hs` file

 Modify the code below to exit successfully after a False result (right now it will run forever)